The only way is Ethics?

 Absolute nightmare.

-An acquaintance of mine, who works for one of those big organisation FD’s who featured negatively on TV, told me this week that they are no longer allowed to use language that has been used in the past around their funeral premises.
 He gave me an example.
 I have often heard people in the industry use the (inappropriate) term ‘box one up’ to describe the placing of the deceased in a coffin.
 My pal told me the only acceptable term that can now be used at this large organisation is ‘we need to encoffin the deceased.’
-In my view, this… Read more »
+In my view, this is absurd.
+Whatever way you choose to (respectfully) describe the action, ‘encoffining the deceased’ is definitely bordering on silly.

 Encoffining?
 I would refuse to say it on the grounds that it might cause my larynx to seize and my tongue to tangle.
 That would surely be a health and safety issue – and we might have to confrontate the bosses (yes I heard that word on telly the other day).